ulixee/platform/client/docs/interface/remote-client.md

 #### **Arguments**:

-- runnerName `string`.
+- extractorName `string`.
 Any valid Ulixee SQL query.
 Case sensitive.
 - inputFilter `object`.
 Optional.
-Any named arguments required or allowed by the runner.
+Any named arguments required or allowed by the extractor.

 #### **Returns**: `Promise<Record[]>`